-The course is organised through the MSF UK office in London in collaboration with the Infectious Disease Department of the Royal Free Hospital of the Royal Free London (RFL) NHS Foundation Trust and the MSF India office in Delhi in collaboration with the Christian Medical College (CMC) Vellore, the Manipal Academy of Higher Education (MAHE) and the Jawaharlal Institute of Postgraduate Medical Education & Research (JIPMER) in Puducherry.
-We intend to develop new partnerships with academic partners in Thailand and West Africa.
+The course is organised through the MSF UK office in London in collaboration with the Infectious Disease Department of the Royal Free Hospital of the Royal Free London (RFL) NHS Foundation Trust and the MSF, South Asia office in Delhi in collaboration with the Christian Medical College (CMC) Vellore, the Manipal Academy of Higher Education (MAHE) and the Jawaharlal Institute of Postgraduate Medical Education & Research (JIPMER)

+in Puducherry.
+We hope to develop new partnerships with academic partners in Asia, South America and Africa.